-All performance obligations relate to contracts with a duration of less than one year, therefore, there are no performance obligations or contract balances that are unsatisfied as of June 30, 2022 and 2021.
+All performance obligations relate to contracts with a duration of less than one year, therefore, there are no performance obligations or contract balances that are unsatisfied as of June 30, 2023 and 2022.
 The performance obligations for these contracts are completed when the service is completed and upon submission of required documentation.
 Citywide determines the transaction price based on established rates or contracts for services provided.

-I. Contributions - Unconditional contributions, including promises to give cash and other assets, are reported at fair value at the date the contribution is received.
+- I. Contributions Unconditional contributions, including promises to give cash and other assets, are reported at fair value at the date the contribution is received.
 The gifts are reported as donor restricted support if they are received with donor stipulations that limit the use of the donated assets.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified as net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
+When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified as net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions. - J. Noncash contributions in-kind Noncash contributions are recognized in the financial statements if the services enhance or create nonfinancial assets or require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased, if not provided by donation.
+Citywide did not receive any noncash contributions for either of the years ended June 30, 2023 and 2022.